 Tip One: Declutter your slides

-The first step to making a better webinar slide deck is to declutter.
+The first webinar tip is making a better webinar slide deck is to declutter.
 Strip your slides of unnecessary text, pictures, graphs — any element that either doesn’t add to your story or — and this is an important bit — tries to tell your story for you.

 This is a busy, busy slide!
 In fact, it’s too busy to provide any meaningful takeaways on its own and would be terribly distracting if the presenter needed to highlight a single item.
 Not only that, but the text is far too small for any attendees to read (more on this in a moment).
-Simplify your webinar life with simplified slides.
+Your first of 4 webinar tips is to simplify your webinar life with simplified slides.

 Tip Two: Boost your font size